allixender/dggrid4py/README.md

 ## greater context DGGS in Earth Sciences and GIS

-Some reading to be excited abount: [discourse.pangeo.io](https://discourse.pangeo.io/t/discrete-global-grid-systems-dggs-use-with-pangeo/2274)
+Some reading to be excited about: [discourse.pangeo.io](https://discourse.pangeo.io/t/discrete-global-grid-systems-dggs-use-with-pangeo/2274)